eecanada/bored-react/README.md

 * Bored React is a project created in order to have a better understanding of using the axios library to request API data and create a project that uses the useEffect hook.

 # Technologies Used
 * JavaScript
 * CSS3
 * HTML5
 * Netlify
 * React Bootstrap
-* Bored APII
+* Bored API

 # Getting Started

 [Click to view page](bored-react.netlify.app)

 * User lands on the page, and a spinner will display as the data is being fetched.
-* Users can select from three different types of activities.
+* Users can select from three different types of activities and a suggestion will render.